PremKalyanDavidRaj/MNIST-Digit-Classifier-with-Keras/README.md

 Using VS Code you'll experience how to build a neural AI system with the help of of a professional machine learning framework, Google's TensorFlow, and its Keras library.

-### Guidelines
-#### Get the codebase
-- Open a terminal utility: git-bash for Windows or terminal for MacOS/Linux
-- Change directory to home directory
-    - You should have a **comp841** or **comp741** folder for all the programming activities in this class.
-Otherwise, create one.
-    - We'll call this directory "course root directory"
-- Change directory to course root directory
-- Clone lab1 from GitHub
-    - `git clone <URL of lab1> lab1`
-    - Note the 2nd argument of the `git clone` command
-- Change directory to `lab1`

 #### Get ready to configure the Python conda environment
 - Open VS Code